-So, model kindness and be compassionate adults.
+So, model kindness and be a compassionate parent.
 It isn’t just lip service; Being kind must be shown in our actions as well.
-Positive parenting can help us discipline while being kind and firm.

-Encourage children to do something nice for others every day.
-These powerful habits can help them develop into compassionate people.
+These powerful habits can help develop thoughtful kids and compassionate people.

 Kindness is a selfless act that should be a clear manifestation of virtue, not a manipulation.